Trade directory · Kansas City metro · Kansas

 1

-Register business entity with Kansas Secretary of State and obtain federal EIN from IRS
+Register business with Kansas Secretary of State if forming LLC or corporation.
+Obtain EIN from IRS for tax purposes.

 01/05